CSX railroad expects modest profit growth in 2017

 - Can’t make it to D.C.?
 Seattle will have own women’s march

+“I think we’re starting to see a little more life in the economy,” said Ward, who is also the railroad’s chairman.

-And Ward says he thinks Trump’s proposed tax cuts and regulatory reforms could provide an additional boost to the economy.
+Ward said he thinks Trump’s proposed tax cuts and regulatory reforms could provide an additional boost to the economy.

+Ward said Trump’s efforts to reduce corporate taxes and encourage more domestic manufacturing would both help railroads.

+But Ward said he hopes Trump’s ideas about overhauling U.S. trade policy and renegotiating bad deals like the North American Free Trade Agreement don’t become reality.

 Follow Josh Funk online at www.twitter.com/funkwrite